beyondmeh/dotfiles/README.md

    multiple processor cores
  * [fail2ban](http://www.fail2ban.org/wiki/index.php/Main_Page): Prevent brute
    force attacks against a variety of services
- * [firefox](https://www.mozilla.org/en-US/firefox/new/): force lock settings to
-   disable built-in crapware, bad design decisions, and privacy issues.
-Note that this has become a pain to maintain, so I've switched to [Pale Moon](http://www.palemoon.org/) which is a optimized stripped down version of Firefox.
  * [fluidsynth](https://wiki.archlinux.org/index.php/FluidSynth): play MIDI
    audio.
 Working config for Arch Linux; package points to the wrong location for the FluidR3 soundfont